Speculative End-Turn Detector for Efficient Speech Chatbot Assistant: OpenETD: End-Turn Detection Dataset

 \subsection{Other details}

 \textbf{Splits and statistics.} The default train/dev/test split of the synthetic data follows that of the MultiWOZ dataset \citep{budzianowski-etal-2018-multiwoz}.
-The statistics of the synthetic and real datasets are given in \cref{table:result_synthetic} and \cref{table:result_real}, respectively.
+For the real data, we partition the collected YouTube and Buckeye conversations into disjoint train/dev/test splits at the file level, so that no source conversation appears in more than one split.
+The statistics of the synthetic and real datasets are given in \cref{synth_statistics} and \cref{real_statistics}, respectively.

+\textbf{Human validation.} To quantify the label noise introduced by the automatic diarization + $200\,\mathrm{ms}$ rule, we conducted a human validation study on a subset of real data (three annotators, $96$ clips).
+Annotators reached $85.4\%$ agreement with the automatic labels and rated diarization quality at $4.17/5.0$ on average; full results are in \cref{app:human_validation}.

 \textbf{Files.} For real data crawled from YouTube, we do not directly share the audio files to avoid license issues.
 Instead, we release the code and public URL to download the audio files.